 Diwali is just around the corner.
 The last two years spent in trepidation and reluctant celebrations have whetted appetites for a larger-than-life celebration this festive season.
 This means that the retail market is looking forward to successful festive season sales.
 As much as the world is now operating almost up to the pre-pandemic levels, online shopping has only gained momentum and preference.

 Diwali – the festival of lights is a symbolic representation of the victory of good over evil, knowledge over ignorance, and light over darkness.
-Celebrated for over five days in the Hindu month of Kartika, the festival is largely associated with the deities Lakshmi, Goddess of prosperity and Ganesha, God of wisdom and remover of obstacles.
+Celebrated for over five days in the Hindu month of Kartika, the festival is largely associated with the deities Lakshmi, Goddess of prosperity, and Ganesha, God of wisdom and remover of obstacles.

 The time leading up to the festival is spent in enthusiastic preparation for the celebrations.
-Homes and offices are thoroughly deep cleaned, renovated and decorated.
+Homes and offices are thoroughly deep-cleaned, renovated, and decorated.
 A variety of snacks are prepared or bought, family get-togethers are planned and, of course, a lot of purchasing is done.

 Commercial Significance of Diwali

 Traditionally, Diwali has been associated with prosperity and wealth creation.
 The auspiciousness of the festival is celebrated by the purchase of precious metal items like gold and silver on the 1st day of this five-day festival – ‘Dhanteras’.
-The day is also considered auspicious for the purchase of big-ticket items like property, cars and other white goods like electronics.
+The day is also considered auspicious for the purchase of big-ticket items like property, cars, and other white goods like electronics.

 The business community conducts a religious ceremony of their account books to celebrate the beginning of the traditional business new year.
 This time is considered particularly auspicious to begin new projects and make new investments.

-The Dalal Street’s stockbroking community has been practising ‘muhurat trading’ on Diwali to celebrate a fortunate start of the new year.
+The Dalal Street’s stockbroking community has been practicing ‘muhurat trading’ on Diwali to celebrate a fortunate start of the new year.
 Investors place token orders to hold for a long period of time and traders book intra-day profits which normally allows the Sensex to close on a positive note due to high trading volumes.

 The festival of Diwali is followed by the wedding season – adding to the euphoric shopping mood prevailing within the country.
 The shopping frenzy is fed by irresistible limited-period offers and mega discounts offered by brands through omnichannel marketing.